 Use a gel eyeliner pencil to be able to get close to the upper lash line and even in-between lashes.
 It will make your eyes look so much bigger.

 Use an eyeshadow primer.
 It really does help keep your eye makeup look in place, and keeps it from settling into lines.
 I use Urban Decay Anti Aging Eye Shadow Primer Potion.

 Use an under eye concealer and brightener.
 It visually lifts the look of your eye.
-Urban Decay Shape Tape is the best!
+Tarte Shape Tape is the best!
 Just be sure your under eye is moisturized before applying it, and don’t wait too long to blend.
 I blend this with a beauty sponge.

 We’ve all heard the advice, don’t use shimmer eyeshadow when you are over 40.
 I disagree, and so do some amazing makeup gurus like Trish McEnvoy.
 Feel free to use shimmer on the lid, it brings it out.
 Especially in the inner corner.
 Just don’t use glitter, or use a lot of shimmer on the brow bone.
 Don’t be that girl.
 You know, where your eye makeup shines so bright people need sunglasses to avoid the glare.
 Just.
 Don’t.

 The most important thing that you want to accomplish with your eye makeup look is to lift those drooping eyes!
 Use eye liner and wing up at the outer corners to visually lift your eyes.
 I’m not saying a full Bridgette Bardot cat eye.
 (Unless you love that, then go for it!
 Maybe with a less harsh color than black?)
 But a little kitten flick will change the way your whole face looks!
 (See below, there is a tutorial for that!)